nuxt-community/nuxtent-module/docs/content/Writing.comp.md

 # Front Matter and Body

 Nuxtent processes markdown files in two main parts: the data contained in the file's `front-matter` and all the other data contained after it.
-The front-matter data will be destructed, while the body of the file will be appropriately available under the `body` property.
+The front-matter data will be destructured, while the body of the file will be appropriately available under the `body` property.

 The front matter must follow three rules: